 Feature limitations

-You won’t be able to regenerate if:
+You won’t be able to use Regenerate if:

 - You edited the script and don’t have access to the speaker’s AI voice.